 What Is a Co-op?

 Hancock Street Preschool is a co-op (or cooperative).
 A cooperative school is run by a parent community that helps in the classroom, is involved in decision-making and provides other support to ensure the school’s operations.
 We are a non-profit organization comprised of families who take an active interest in their children’s first educational experience.
-In a co-op preschool, the teacher is the only paid employee.
-At Hancock Street Preschool, our professional credentialed teacher, Sandy Hodge, provides intentional, relationship-based teaching and a learning environment which focuses on creativity, community and curiosity.
+In a co-op preschool, the teachers are the only paid employee.
+At Hancock Street Preschool, our professional credentialed teachers provide intentional, relationship-based teaching and a learning environment which focuses on creativity, community and curiosity.

 Is It For Me?

 Here are some of the benefits of participating in a co-op preschool: